kyma-project/cloud-manager/docs/contributor/test-plan-unittesting.md

 ## Appendix A. Quality Evidence

-- For any given PR (to be replaced in following url), the unit test results can be found in https://github.com/kyma-project/cloud-manager/pull/<PR>/checks.
+- For any given PR (to be replaced in the following URL), the unit test results can be found in https://github.com/kyma-project/cloud-manager/pull/<PR>/checks.
   - For each build under the checks, the results of the test can be found in "Build and test" step.

 ## Appendix B. Supplementary References